-Note: This tab is only usable if flex\cost\input\type (on the Control sheet) is set to "Flex Costs from Volumes", i.e. the user calculates the cost of flexibility on the basis of explicit flexibility volumes and flexibility prices.
+Note: This tab is only usable if flex_cost_input_type (on the Control sheet) is set to "Flex Costs from Volumes", i.e. the user calculates the cost of flexibility on the basis of explicit flexibility volumes and flexibility prices.

 This tab calculates the availability price at which the user should be indifferent to a Baseline or a flexibility-type strategy.
-Below that price, flexibility has a positive NPV for at least 1 year of deferral, whereas above that price the NPV of flexibility will be negative for any length of deferral.
+Below that price, flexibility has a positive NPV for at least the minimum flexibility contract length, whereas above that price the NPV of flexibility will be negative.

-The user has to specify all parameters other than the initial availability price (Avail\price on the Flex Volume and Cost Inputs tab), including the utilisation price, the availability price trend, availability and utilisation volumes, fixed costs, any incentives or penalties, and any assumed discount associated with multi-year flexibility contracts.
+The user has to specify all parameters other than the initial availability price (Avail_price on the Flex Volume and Cost Inputs tab), including the utilisation price, the availability price trend, availability and utilisation volumes, fixed costs, any incentives or penalties, and any assumed discount associated with multi-year flexibility contracts.